cowbalt/cpAnsibleDemo/README.md

 pip install netaddr
 ansible --version
 ```
-#### NOTE: After this step verify that Ansibnle has been updated to latest version. ~2.7 or laters.
+#### NOTE: After this step verify that Ansible has been updated to latest version. ~2.7 or laters.

 4. Clone and copy the Ansible Module - check_point_mgmt by Check Point® to the correct location
 ```